 BAINBRIDGE, (Middleton-in-Teesdale, Durham, England).
-There were many marriages between them and my Coatsworth family in Durham, back into the 1600's.
+There were many marriages between them and the COATSWORTH family in Durham, back into the 1600's.
 The Coatsworth family tree, as detailed in the book "The Descendants of Thomas Coatsworth and Mary Bainbridge", by Eva M. Coatsworth, starts with the marriage of Thomas Coatsworth and Mary Bainbridge, in 1691.

-BOWMAN, (from County Down, Ireland).
-This is a difficult line to research, and the only reason I have any information at all is because of a wealth of legal documents left by Samuel Bowman in his battle to receive his army pension.
-Soon after the family emigrated from County Down, Ireland about 1770, and settled in or near Albany, N.Y., he was drafted into the Continental Army to fight the British.
-After he was released from the Army his documents were stolen.
+BOWMAN, (emigrated from County Down, Ireland, to Albany, New York, circa 1770).
+There is a wealth of legal documents left by Samuel Bowman in his battle to receive his army pension.
+Soon after the family settled in or near Albany, N.Y., he was drafted, as a young teenager, into the Continental Army to fight the British.
+After he was released from the Army his release documents were stolen.
 Years later he had to go to court to get his pension.
-Even though this left a huge paper trail, basic questions about him and his ancestry remain unanswered.
+Even though the legal procedings left a huge paper trail, basic questions about him and his ancestry remain unanswered.
 Samuel Bowman's wife was Dorothy SMOKE or SMOAK, which was reputedly a "Pennsylvania Dutch" family, but I can find no records of her family or of this marriage.

 CARLSON, (from Skaraborgs Lan, Sweden).
 They are my mother's ancestors.
 Her grandfather, Frans (Frank) Karlsson, brought his family from Sweden to North Dakota in 1888.
 In Sweden, because of Swedish naming convention, his children had the legal surname of Fransson, but they took on the surname Carlson in America.
 Prior to that, the research gets complicated as Swedish records are in Swedish and/or Latin.